mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 +  template_file "$ACTUAL_CRF_TRAINING_FILE" "$ACTUAL_CRF_MODEL_FILE"
 ```

-Then, I saved the output files to `tests/golden` as the [new expected end-to-end output](https://github.com/mtlynch/ingredient-phrase-tagger/commit/c1cad53a4d661d86dc4842aff6e5bac36723d4e7).
-I pushed my changes to Github and was greeted with a pleasant sight: [my end-to-end tests passed](https://travis-ci.org/mtlynch/ingredient-phrase-tagger/builds/408786692):
+Then, I saved the newly generated output files to as my golden copies.
+I pushed [the changes](https://github.com/mtlynch/ingredient-phrase-tagger/commit/c1cad53a4d661d86dc4842aff6e5bac36723d4e7) to Github and was greeted with a pleasant sight: [my end-to-end tests passed](https://travis-ci.org/mtlynch/ingredient-phrase-tagger/builds/408786692):

 {% include image.html file="e2e-fix.png" alt="Success after fixing end-to-end test" max_width="800px" img_link=true class="img-border" fig_caption="End-to-end test passing on Travis" %}

-# Now for the fun part
+# What's next?

 I now had an end-to-end test that told me if I broke any of the library's behavior.
 This meant that it was time for my favorite part of a software project: refactoring.

 With the confidence from my tests, I could make large-scale changes to the code knowing that I was unlikely to break any critical pieces.

-Stay tuned for **part three** of this series, where I will describe:
+Stay tuned for **part three** of this series, where I will describe how I:

-* Reducing the build time from 20 minutes to 90 seconds
+* reduced the build time from 20 minutes to 90 seconds
-* Enforcing code style conventions on the library
+* applied style conventions to the code automatically
-* Adding static analysis to the build
+* added static analysis to the build

 ---